GET IN TOUCH

 When it comes to creating a successful game, getting players to download and engage with your game is the first crucial step.
 To understand how users find and install your games and evaluate the effectiveness of your acquisition strategies, let's explore these fundamental game analytics metrics in more detail.

 Installs are the heart of your game's player base, it's one of the key game metrics.
-Keeping an eye on how many times your game is downloaded is the most basic acquisition metric.
+Keeping an eye on how many times your game is downloaded is the most basic acquisition metrics for games.
 It tells you how many people found your game appealing enough to try it.
 By closely tracking install numbers, you gain insights into your game's initial attraction and the success of different methods for acquiring players.

 How to measure: Keep track of the number of downloads your game receives over time.
 To boost this game metric, invest in improving your game's visibility on platforms and consider adjusting your marketing and promotional efforts.